microsoft/assistant-pf-demo/README-Azure-Monitor.md

 ```

 ### Query the data in Azure Data Explorer
-Your App Insights instance is backed by an Azure Log Analytics workspace, and you can query the data from Azure Data Explorer (ADE) by follwing these steps:
+In addition to the Azure UX for the Azure Log Analytics workspace, and you can query the data from Azure Data Explorer (ADE) by follwing these steps:

 1. go to https://dataexplorer.azure.com/ and add a connection: